HeeyeonKim18/data-structure/Algorithm/BFS + DFS.md

 - The search follows one branch of the tree down as many levels as possible until the target node is found or the end is reached.
 When the search can’t go on any further, it continues at the nearest ancestor with an unexplored child.
 - Depth for search has a Lower memory requirement than Breadth for Search because it is not necessary to store all the child pointers at each level, something that we’ll see when we actually code it.
+- It is really good to see if something exists like a maze

 - Code